Tronuen/Data_structures/Singly Linked List/README.md

 ## Details
 The details of this study are as follows:\
 \
+__1- Adding:__ When our program runs, it first adds the data in the text file with a record in each line to singly linked list.
+Addition will be made based on the last digit of the number information.
+Elements of the list should be dynamic added to the list in such a way that the last digit of the number information decreases from the most value to the least value.

-__1- Ekleme İşlemi:__ Programımız çalıştığında ilk olarak her bir satırda bir kaydın bulunduğu text dosyadaki verileri tek yönlü bağlı liste yapısına ekleyecektir.
-Ekleme işlemi numara bilgisinin son hanesi temel alınarak yapılacaktır.
-Listedeki elemanlar numara bilgisinin son hanesi en fazla olan değere göre azalacak şekilde dinamik bir şekilde listeye eklenmelidir.
-Ayrıca text dosya haricinde kullanıcı da menü aracılığıyla kayıt ekleyebilmelidir.
+Listedeki elemanlar numara bilgisinin son hanesi en fazla olan değere göre azalacak şekilde dinamik bir şekilde listeye eklenmelidir. azalacak şekilde dinamik bir şekilde listeye eklenmelidir.
+Ayrı ca text dosya haricinde kullanıcı da menü aracılığıyla kayıt ekleyebilmelidir.
 Örneğin text dosya içeriği aşağıdaki gibi olsun:\
 58 Ali Demir\